arnica.utils package

 The utils

-• show_mat is a matplotlib helper for fast matrix plotting with legend and axis naming.
+1. show_mat: A matplotlib helper function for fast matrix plotting with legend and axis naming.

-• directed_projection is a projection of vectors clouds along their directions.
+3. directed_projection: A projection of vector clouds along their directions.

-• mesh_tools unstested is a 2D mesh generation in numpy for solvers
+2. mesh_tools: An untested 2D mesh generation routine in numpy for solvers.

 Submodules